 What kind of Calls to you respond to?
 When a call is made to 911, we are paged by the Bremer County dispatcher and respond to calls ranging from Medical, Trauma, Cardiac Arrests, Car Accidents, Lift Assist, House Fires, Natural Disasters, or any situation where emergency crews are needed at any time.
 First Responders are trained to assess the situation, provide medical and, lifesaving aid when needed, and keep the situation under control until an ambulance arrives.

 I’m nervous about patient care, Will I ever have to give a patient drugs or start an IV?
 We believe in teamwork and try our best to assure that you never “run” a call by yourself!
 The Janesville 1st Responders are a BLS (Basic Life Support) service.
-The only “drugs” we carry are Aspirin, Glucose, and Oxygen.
-We make sure you have plenty of training and feel comfortable before administering any type of intervention.
-As a BLS service, starting an IV is not in our scope and can only be done by the responding ALS (Advanced Life Support) ambulance crew.
+Starting an IV or giving advanced "drugs" are not in our scope and can only be done by the responding ALS (Advanced Life Support) ambulance crew.

 How can I learn more?